yard

 grassAerating Compacted Lawns Without Starting From Scratch

 Lawns rarely need total replacement just because of compaction.
-Core aeration combined with topdressing can bring turf back, whether you grow warm‑season bermuda stolons or cool‑season fescue blades in cooler zones.
+Core aeration combined with topdressing can bring turf back for warm‑season bermuda stolons.
+Cool‑season fescue blades in cooler zones can recover the same way.

 Core aerators pull plugs about 2–3 inches deep and leave them on the surface.
 These openings give roots oxygen, let water soak in, and create channels for compost and fertilizer.
 Spike shoes or solid‑tine tools only push soil sideways, which does not relieve true compaction.